1. Download a free Bean Cash Application

 Download a compatible Bean Cash Application ("wallet") for your computer from the “Bean Cash Applications" column on the right.

-Note: Bean Cash is a very mature blockchain (Now over 5 years old!)It will normally take about 3-4 days to fully synchronize your node with the blockchain.
-If you want to speed up the time it takes, see the section at the bottom of this page, "Synchronize Your Bean Cash Node With The Blockchain Faster!"
+Note: Bean Cash is a very mature blockchain (Now over 7 years old!)It will normally take about 2 weeks or more to fully synchronize your node with the blockchain.
+It is therefore recommended that you use a Snapshot.
+Instructions are below: "Synchronize Your Bean Cash Node With The Blockchain Faster!"

 2. Get BEAN CASH

-Wait for your BEAN Cash Core to fully synchronize before sending your BEAN to your wallet!
+Wait for your BEAN Cash Core to fully synchronize before sending your BITB to your wallet!

 3. Use BEAN CASH